movibe/laravelcp/readme.md

 # Short install
-'''Want more detail?
-Review the original directions at the bottom'''
+###Want more detail?
+Review the original directions at the bottom

 Download the latest release
 Extract the archive in your web-based folder (that is ready to host a laravel app)